Ishrak789/ai-pr-readiness-checker/README.md

 # AI PR Readiness Checker

-A lightweight CI/CD validation tool that checks whether an AI-generated code change looks safe to merge.
-The project is intentionally small: it combines linting, tests, security scanning, and a readable readiness score that can run locally or inside CircleCI.
+A CI/CD validation tool that checks whether an AI-generated code change looks safe to merge.
+It combines linting, tests, security scanning, and a readable readiness score that can run locally or inside CircleCI.